 There are a number of fungal infections that can affect your canine companion ranging from localized fungal infections which affect the dog's skin to systematic fungal infections that invade your pup's body affecting their lungs, bones or eyes.
-Today our Tucson veterinary specialists explain more about fungal infections in dogs.
+Read this post for more information about fungal infections in dogs.

 Fungal infections in dogs are less common than either bacterial or viral infections, but can become very serious.